dev-cycles/contextive/src/vscode/contextive/README.md

 #### Limitations

-Both of these limitations will be handled in a future updated:
+Both of these limitations will be handled in a future update:

 1. If you have a defined term `entityChild` but your code includes `entity_child`, Contextive does not yet recognise this is a match.
 1. If you have a defined term `entityChild`, and your code includes `entityChildId`, Contextive will not recognise the match as it splits `entityChildId` into `entity`, `Child` and `Id` and none of them match the defined term `entityChild`, and `entityChildId` is not an exact match for the defined term.